martinrhoads/frm/README.md

 publish those packages for internal testing/verification and finally for public consumption.
 That is, until FRM!

+Previous solutions require you either to host your own repo and use several tools like reprepro along with a webserver, or to be confined to the requirements of a PPA.

 ## What is frm?

 FRM is a simple solution for creating cloud-based repos.
 It is a small ruby